Updated April 2020

 Ann Patchett, Bel Canto.
 I know, everyone loves it, but so do I.

-Emma Donogue, Room—an amazingly interesting and convincing piece of storytelling from a young child’s perspective in an archetypally near-impossible situation.
+Emma Donoghue, Room—an amazingly interesting and convincing piece of storytelling from a young child’s perspective in an archetypally near-impossible situation.

 Two long books that I wasn’t ready for until I was past 30: Marcel Proust, Remembrance of Things Past and Robert Musil, The Man Without Qualities (3 vols.).
 Each conjures up a period in great detail (pre-World War I France and Austria, respectively), each has unforgettable characters, each has an interesting underlying philosophy, each is funny in an idiosyncratic way.